ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Introduction

 The BSD Unix Sockets API's SOCK_STREAM abstraction, by bringing network sockets into the UNIX programming model, allowing anyone who knew how to write programs that dealt with sequential-access files to also write network applications, was a revolution in simplicity.
-The simplicity of this API is a key reason the Internet won the protocol wars of the 1980s.
-SOCK_STREAM is tied to the Transmission Control Protocol (TCP), specified in 1981
+The simplicity of this API is a key reason the Internet won the protocol wars {{PROTOCOL-WARS}} of the 1980s.
+SOCK_STREAM is tied to the Transmission Control Protocol (TCP), specified in 1981 {{?RFC0793}}.
-{{?RFC0793}}.
 TCP has scaled remarkably well over the past three and a half decades, but its total ubiquity has hidden an uncomfortable fact: the network is not really a file, and stream abstractions are too simplistic for many modern application programming models.

 In the meantime, the nature of Internet access, and the variety of Internet transport protocols, is evolving.
 The challenges that new protocols and access paradigms present to the sockets API and to programming models based on them inspire the design principles of a new approach, which we outline in {{principles}}.

-As a first step to realizing this design, {{I-D.ietf-taps-arch}}
-describes a high-level architecture for transport services.
-This document builds a modern abstract programming interface atop this architecture, deriving specific path and protocol selection properties and supported transport features from the analysis provided in {{?RFC8095}},
+This document builds a modern abstract programming interface atop the high-level architecture for transport services defined in
+{{I-D.ietf-taps-arch}}.
+It derives specific path and protocol selection properties and supported transport features from the analysis provided in
-{{I-D.ietf-taps-minset}}, and {{I-D.ietf-taps-transport-security}}.
+{{?RFC8095}}, {{I-D.ietf-taps-minset}}, and
+{{I-D.ietf-taps-transport-security}}.

 # Terminology and Notation